mitar/djeese-client/docs/app-configuration.rst

 * ``editable``: If set to ``false`` makes this setting non-editable.
 This requires the setting to have a ``default`` set.
 This option should be avoided if possible.

+The :term:`staticfile` type also has following **optional** option:

+* ``file-extension``: Allowed file extension, for example ``png``.
+If omitted, any file type that can be uploaded using pushstatic can be used.

+The :term:`choices` type also has following **required** option:

+* ``choices``: The name of the configuration section that holds the choices.
+               That section must exist.
+The sections keys are the values to be saved to the setting, the sections values are the labels to display in the forms.

 .. _setting-types: